AlCorreia/cm-tpm/README.md

 # Continuous Mixtures of Tractable Probabilistic Models

-This repository is the official implementation of Continuous Mixtures of Tractable Probabilistic Models.
+This repository is the official implementation of [Continuous Mixtures of Tractable Probabilistic Models](https://arxiv.org/abs/2209.10584) to appear at AAAI 2023.

 ## Requirements